 Types of landlord insurance coverage

 When you buy a standard landlord insurance policy, you get a broad variety of coverage.
+Each of these coverages is subject to deductibles and limits and can vary between policies.
 Most landlord insurance includes coverage for:

-- The dwelling: Just like a home insurance policy, the landlord insurance policy covers the structure of the building against perils like fire, windstorm, vandalism and more.
+Just like a home insurance policy, the landlord insurance policy covers the structure of the building against specific perils.
+Covered threats generally include damage from fire, wind, storms, hail and lightning.

-- Liability: This portion of your landlord insurance is especially important.
+This portion of your landlord insurance is especially important.
 When you have tenants living on your property, you’re more exposed to risk.
 Fortunately, your policy covers your liability so you can rest easy knowing that even if your tenant slips on a step and tries to sue you, you’re covered.
+Landlord liability insurance helps with medical expenses and accidental injuries.
+Because property owners are generally liable for what happens on their property, this is an essential piece of any landlord insurance policy.

 Additionally, some rental property insurance policies include loss-of-use coverage, which steps in to cover missed rent payments if your rental becomes uninhabitable due to a covered peril.
 For example, if your tenant has to move out for a month so you can complete repairs after a fire, loss of use coverage can write you a check for the rent you won’t be able to collect.